MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 **Entitlement management**

 Assigning Microsoft Entra roles through entitlement management access packages helps to efficiently manage role assignments at scale and improves the role assignment lifecycle.
-It provides a flexible request and approval process for gaining access to roles, apps, and groups while also enabling automatic assignment to resources based on user attributes.
+It provides a flexible request and approval process for gaining access to directory roles, app roles, and groups while also enabling automatic assignment to resources based on user attributes.

 [Learn more](../../id-governance/entitlement-management-overview.md)